 A musty odor is one of the top signs of carpet mold growth, and while you may have become accustomed to the odor if you spend much of your time at home, visitors may be able to smell it.
 If you’re concerned, ask a trusted friend to see if they notice anything or take note of any comments, and have your carpet checked for it immediately.

 While having professional carpet cleaning and carpet repairs will extend the life of your carpet, old carpeting that’s well past its life span is more likely to grow carpet mold spores.

 Damp or Humid Conditions

-Mold often develops when the carpet has been exposed to water for a day or longer or is in continually humid conditions.
-A leaking pipe, spilled drinks that aren’t cleaned properly, and high humidity in the home can all trigger mold spores to grow.
+Carpet mold often develops when the carpet has been exposed to water for a day or longer or is in continually humid conditions.
+A leaking pipe spilled drinks that aren’t cleaned properly, and high humidity in the home can all trigger it to grow.